Felipe Santiago Salaverry

-Felipe Santiago de Salaverry (1805 in Lima, Peru – February 19, 1836 in Arequipa, Peru) was a Peruvian soldier and politician who served as the Supreme Chief of Peru.
+Felipe Santiago Salaverry del Solar (1805 – February 18, 1836) was a Peruvian soldier and politician who served as the Supreme Chief of Peru.
+He supported anti-liberalism.

+Biography

-He studied in the College of San Carlos in Lima.
+Salaverry was born in 1805 in Lima and studied in the College of San Carlos in Lima.
 When José de San Martín arrived in Peru in 1820, Salaverry left college despite his father's opposition, and made his way to Huaura Province, where he volunteered to join the general and his forces.
 San Martin enlisted Salaverry as a cadet of the battalion of Numancia, a campaign against the Spaniards.
 He led the Peruvian Cavalry at the battles of Junin and Ayacucho, helping secure the Independence of Peru and routing the Spanish Army.
 After the establishment of the republic of Peru, Salaverry rose rapidly in the army.
 At the age of twenty-eight, Salaverry obtained the rank of General Inspector of the Peruvian Army.

 When the garrison of Callao revolted in January 1835, against then President Luis Orbegoso, and pronounced in favor of La Fuente, Salaverry defeated the insurgents.
 Orbegoso appointed him governor of the fortress.
 But on February 23, Salaverry rose in arms against the government.
 After Orbegoso abandoned Lima, Salaverry occupied the capital and proclaimed himself "Supreme Chief of the Republic" on 25 February.
 In a few months he had possession of the south, and Orbegoso retreated with a small force to the northern provinces.

 A decree of Felipe Santiago Salaverry re-legalizes the importation of slaves from other Latin American countries.
 The line "no slave shall enter Peru without becoming free" is taken out of the Constitution in 1839.